joshspeagle/dynesty/docs/source/quickstart.rst

     # initialize sampler with pool with pre-defined queue
     sampler = NestedSampler(loglike, ptform, ndim, pool=pool, queue_size=8)

+There is *no* reason to set queue_size to anything other then the number of parallel processes in the pool.
 Parallel operations in `dynesty` are done by simply swapping in the `pool.map` function over the default `map` function when making likelihood calls.
 Note that this is a *synchronous* function call, which requires that